 Fig. 1 (a) Operation principle schematic diagram identifying the different building bricks of the inclinometer.
 Gravity direction is vertical, as indicated by the vector ~g.
 The red lines originating from the LED represent light rays intended as guides to the eye. (b) Liquid droplet displaying different wetting behaviors in a no-tilt and tilted position respectively on a hydrophilic, hydrophobic, superhydrophobic and truly superhydrophobic surface.

 When using liquid droplets instead of solid balls as the mobile mass, the contact angle hysteresis becomes a critical point as it will affect measurement accuracy.
-Indeed, in case of large hysteresis of the contact angle, the droplet does not move immediately upon tilting as it will remain stuck to the surface for some time before starting its motion. .
-In order to reduce the contact angle, we subjected the silicon membranes to a cryogenic deep reactive ion etching (cryo-DRIE) step to create well-controlled dense nano-scale topography typical of black silicon23 (BSi) over the curved membranes.
-By further coating the resulting nano-structured membranes with a plasma-deposited fluoropolymer thin film, we create a strongly non-wetting, superhydrophobic surface with extremely low hysteresis of the contact angle, a phenomenon we, and others, recently reported in literature24,25.
+Indeed, in case of large hysteresis of the contact angle, the droplet does not move immediately upon tilting as it will remain stuck to the surface for some time before starting its motion.
+In order to reduce the contact angle, we subjected the silicon membranes to a cryogenic deep reactive ion etching (cryo-DRIE) step to create well-controlled dense nano-scale topography typical of black silicon22 (BSi) over the curved membranes.
+By further coating the resulting nano-structured membranes with a plasma-deposited fluoropolymer thin film, we create a strongly non-wetting, superhydrophobic surface with extremely low hysteresis of the contact angle, a phenomenon we, and others, recently reported in literature23,24.
 Figure 1b summarizes the wetting behavior of a droplet on different surfaces with respect to contact angle, hystereris and roll-off angle.
 We show herein that this combined nano-topographic and chemical treatment of a curved surface leads to a truly superhydrophobic surface that combines high contact angle with low hysteresis and low roll-off angle which in turn results in highly improved inclinometer performance compared to the case of a smooth, polished membrane, with precisions that can reach down to 0.007°.

 Materials and methods